Speak to one of our clinicians today Book now

 Anxiety is a mental state characterised by feeling nervous, worried, tense, or frightened.
 It’s a natural response to situations that are scary, stressful, or challenging, and is something that everybody experiences from time to time.

 It’s normal to feel anxious about an important presentation at university or at work or receiving the results of an examination or medical test, but in these kinds of situations, the anxious feeling is normally short-lived and goes away once the scary event has passed.
-Anxiety of this kind can be unpleasant but doesn’t usually require help from a doctor or Advanced Nurse Practitioner.
+Anxiety of this kind can be unpleasant but doesn’t usually require help from a doctor or Advanced Clinical Practitioner.

 Anxiety as a mental health condition